Horror TTRPGs: The Rules Are the Monster

 Call of Cthulhu (1981, Sandy Petersen)

 Call of Cthulhu is the grandaddy of structural horror.
 You play investigators uncovering cosmic truths humanity was never meant to understand.
-The game’s brilliance is in how it weaponizes investigation.
+The game’s brilliance is in how it turns investigation against you.
 Learning about the Mythos is required to survive it, but every forbidden text and alien geometry you witness damages your mind.
 Knowledge itself is toxic.

 Play it with: the Starter Set if you want to get a taste.